-- 1 Make sure that both Digital Image and your Web browser (either Microsoft Internet Explorer or MSN Explorer) are open and running on your computer.
-A button for each program appears in the taskbar at the edge of your screen. - 2 On the Digital Image File menu, click New. - 3 Select a canvas size, and then click Done.
-A blank canvas opens in the workspace. - 4 On the taskbar, click the button for your Web browser program. - 5 In your Web browser, locate the Web page that contains the picture you want. - 6 Right-click the picture, and then click Copy. - 7 On the taskbar, click the button for Digital Image. - 8 On the Digital Image Edit menu, click Paste.
+- 1. Make sure that both Digital Image and your Web browser are open and running on your computer. - A button for each program appears in the taskbar at the edge of your screen. - 2.
+On the Digital Image File menu, click New. - 3.
+Select a canvas size, and then click Done.
+A blank canvas opens in the workspace. - 4.
+On the taskbar, click the button for your Web browser program. - 5.
+In your Web browser, locate the Web page that contains the picture you want. - 6.
+Right-click the picture, and then click Copy. - 7.
+On the taskbar, click the button for Digital Image. - 8.
+On the Digital Image Edit menu, click Paste.
 The new picture appears on the canvas.